kstenerud/streamux/streamux-specification.md

 I will describe a "client" peer as a peer with `quick init request` set to true, and a "server" peer as a peer with `quick init allowed` set to true.
 A peer must not have both `quick init request` and `quick init allowed` set to true.
 A peer must not use wildcard values if its `quick init request` is set to true.

-On a successful quick init, the "server" peer disregards its own recommended values and chooses the "client" peer's recommended values instead (as if the server had used wildcard values for length and ID).
+On a successful quick init, the "server" peer disregards its own recommended values and chooses the "client" peer's recommended values instead (as if the server had used wildcard values for ID and length).
 This means that the "client" peer doesn't need to wait for the "server" peer's initialization message to arrive before it can start sending normal messages, because it can precompute the parameters that will be negotiated (assuming negotiation succeeds).

 A "client" peer requesting a quick init makes the following assumptions: